Prodigy Network: History

 In 2017, The New York Times reported Prodigy Network’s launch of its first coworking space, The Assemblage in NoMad.
 The property was designed by renown company Meyer Davis, as a venue to facilitate consciousness and collaboration.
 The property officially launched in November, and operates under four memberships with prices ranging between $200 and $6,500.

 Products

-Prodigy Network focuses on investing in coworking and co-living spaces and mixed-use real estate.
-Its projects have included extended stay hotels, office towers, shopping center units, and condominiums.
-Its portfolio of six New York and two Colombian projects has a total value of $875 million.
+Prodigy Network focused on investing in coworking and co-living spaces and mixed-use real estate.
+Its projects included extended stay hotels, office towers, shopping center units, and condominiums.
+Its portfolio of six New York and two Colombian projects had a total value of $875 million.